bluesillybeard/Paint.NETOnWine/README.md

 7. You will also need a MINGW cross compiler.
 On debian this can be installed via `sudo apt install gcc-mingw-w64 g++-mingw-w64`
     - This is not listed in the building wine guide, for whatever reason

-Assuming you have done everything correctly, now you may run each of the script commands in this order:
+Assuming you have done everything correctly, now you may run each of the script commands.
+Note that the script must be run from the reasonable location such as `~/Projects/pdnonwine`, since it uses $PWD for all file paths.
+Run the commands in this order:
 1. `./pdnhelper.sh download`
     - This will download the WINE source code as well as these patches
 2. `./pdnhelper.sh makescripts`